 Getting to Gion District: From Kyoto Station, it’s about a 30-minute walk to Gion District.
 Otherwise, grab a train on the Keihan Line to Gion-Shijō Station from Shichijo Station in central Kyoto.

-With nearly four hundred years of existence behind it, Nishiki Market isn’t your typical Japanese market.
+With nearly four hundred years behind it, Nishiki Market isn’t your typical Japanese market.
 Kyoto’s most famous culinary delicacies and rarest seafoods find their way into the market stalls of Nishiki.

 Most of the foods stalls are stacked with orange carrots, grilled squid, rice balls, sugared fruit, or omelets.
 You’ll be easily overwhelmed walking through Nishiki Market by the welcoming sights and smells of delicious Japanese food, and the lively chatter of the merchants shouting irasshaimase to beckon you to grab a tasty snack.
-For a break from the edibles, stroll into one of Nishiki Market’s stationary shops where Japanese paper is printed with colorful designs.
+For a break from the edibles, stroll into one of Nishiki Market’s stationary shops to rustle through the never-ending selections of Japanese paper printed with colorful designs and, if you’re lucky enough to spot it, entertainingly bad English translations that can brighten anyone’s day.

 Even in Kyoto, where temples seem to sprout from the pavement at every turn, Kiyomizu-dera will wow you.
 You can’t help becoming entranced by the temple’s entrance, jutting out of a mountain with 13-metre columns supporting it.
 The veranda at Kiyomizu-dera is so impressive that the locals use the expression “jumping from the balcony of Kiyomizu” to mean a daring adventure.